ttimbers/ASDA_stats_models_workshop_day1/README.md

 ## ASDA Statistical Models Workshop (day 1)
-Github repository for ASDA stats models workshop (day 1) for ECOSCOPE.
+Github repository for ASDA stats models workshop (day 1) for [ECOSCOPE Statistical Models Workshop series](http://asda.stat.ubc.ca/workshops/2017-02_Ecoscope_statsmodels/).
 Day 1 consists of a short lesson/discussion on experimental design, and then a more lengthy, hands on lesson on Analysis of Variance in R.

 ### Materials (code & slides)